 This module introduces you to the mental processes involved in physical and creative cultural practices.
-In lectures and practical classes, you will gain current psychological knowledge on the cognitive, perceptual and neuronal processes involved in dance and movement as well as other artistic/creative practices such as music, acting or painting.
+In lectures and practical classes, you will gain current neuroscientific and psychological knowledge on the cognitive, perceptual and neuronal processes involved in dance and movement as well as other artistic/creative practices such as music, acting or painting.
 The focus is on building an in-depth appreciative yet critical understanding of contemporary empirical research entailing a variety of methodological approaches.
-In particular, you will learn how to apply your own embodied experience with creative practices in critically appreciating existing research linked with dance performance, dance spectatorship, aesthetic and cultural evolution, as well as arts-based health and wellbeing approaches.
+In particular, you will learn how to apply your own embodied experience in a practice of your choice and how you can transform an individual experience into a research proposal.
+You will also learn how to guide practical experiences of others.
+By intersecting theory and practice, you will absorb ideas on how to critically discuss existing research linked with a variety of topics (e.g. dance performance, dance spectatorship, aesthetic and cultural evolution, as well as arts-based health and wellbeing approaches) and you will be equipped with tools that allow you to transfer the knowledge to your own field of interest.

 By the end of this module the student should be able to:

-1. Demonstrate familiarity with conceptual frameworks within the field.
+1. Demonstratean understanding of conceptual frameworks and theories within the field.

 2. Review and evaluate published work within the field, identifying some of its strengths and weaknesses.

-3. Show an understanding of current critical thinking in empirical research and situate contemporary research in the historical context of psychology.
+3. Show an understanding of current critical thinking in empirical research and it's relationship to the historical context of psychology.

-1 Why do we dance: Feelings, the innateness of rhythm and functions of dance
+1 Why we dance: Feelings, the innateness of rhythm and functions of dance

 Are we born to dance?
 Is dancing an innate, biologically-driven activity to get in trance?
 Do animals dance?
 The module will provide a comprehensive introduction to theories and research findings on the evolution of dance, considering functions of rituals linked to aggression, status, trance, mating and communication.
 We will discuss studies showing the genetic disposition of dance, personality and individual differences in developmental, cognitive and motor responses to dance, music and rhythm.